-Engineering DGA Overtime & Turnaround Compliance: A Production-Ready Automation Framework
+DGA Overtime & Turnaround Rules: A Timezone-Aware Python Validation Engine

-The DGA Basic Agreement establishes a mandatory minimum rest period—commonly a 10-hour turnaround—between a director’s wrap and the next scheduled call.
-When that window is not honored, the agreement provides for penalty compensation, and many productions model the exposure as a tiered schedule keyed to the size of the shortfall (with larger shortfalls escalating toward a full additional day’s compensation).
-Because the precise penalty terms vary by agreement, tier, and amendment, the engine should treat the specific thresholds as configurable rule parameters rather than hardcoded law.
+The DGA Basic Agreement establishes a mandatory minimum rest period — commonly a 10-hour turnaround — between a director’s wrap and the next scheduled call.
+When that window is not honored, the agreement provides for penalty compensation, and many productions model the exposure as a tiered schedule keyed to the size of the shortfall, with larger shortfalls escalating toward a full additional day’s compensation.
+Because the precise penalty terms vary by agreement, tier, and amendment, the engine treats the specific thresholds and rates as configurable rule parameters rather than hardcoded law.
 Translating any such schedule into code requires precise datetime arithmetic, explicit timezone handling, and careful isolation of overlapping meal-penalty windows.
-A production-ready validation engine must treat the turnaround calculation as a pure function with deterministic outputs, avoiding global state and mutable side effects.

 from datetime import datetime